-Despite the risks, financial relationships with industry can have a number of benefits.
-They help bring new drugs and medical devices to market and economic growth to surrounding regions and the nation as a whole.
-They also boost research budgets, whether directly through research funding or indirectly through gifts, sponsorships, royalty payments, dividends, and proceeds from the sale of start-up companies.
+In addition to risks, financial relationships with industry offer benefits to individuals and institutions involved in biomedical research and clinical care, as well as to society more generally.
+They help bring new drugs and medical devices to market and economic growth to the institutions’ regions and the nation as a whole.
+Indeed, the commercialization of academic research is an explicit goal of government funding, facilitated by the 1980 Bayh-Dole Act, which encourages commercialization activity by federally funded institutions and mandates that institutions share royalties with individual inventors.
+These collaborations can also boost research budgets, whether directly through research funding or indirectly through gifts, sponsorships, royalty payments, dividends, and proceeds from the sale of start-up companies.

-Researchers and students can also derive benefits from collaboration with industry, including the opportunity to access data, equipment, and materials, and the satisfaction of seeing basic research translated into commercial products.
-In addition, because average academic salaries have barely improved in real value for over 30 years and are lower than salaries of nonacademic scientists, health professionals, and engineers, opportunities for additional compensation can assist research institutions with recruitment and retention.
+Researchers and medical doctors can also benefit from collaboration with industry and from commercializing their own innovations, including the opportunity to access data, equipment, and materials, and the satisfaction of seeing basic research translated into commercial products.
+In addition, because average salaries for academic researchers are lower than salaries of nonacademic scientists, health professionals, and engineers, opportunities for additional compensation can assist research institutions with recruitment and retention.

-Conflicts of interest have been alleged or documented in several widely reported incidents involving clinical trials, government research, and government oversight of drugs.
+Conflicts of interest have been alleged or documented in several widely reported incidents involving physicians in organizational leadership, clinical trials, government research, and government oversight of drugs.

 - After 19-year-old Jesse Gelsinger died in a gene transfer study at the University of Pennsylvania in 1999, conflicts of interest were among the allegations leveled at the research team and the university.
 The lead investigator and university held equity stakes in a company with a financial interest in the experiment, and the lead investigator and medical school dean held patents on processes used in the trial.
 Although no causal relationship was established between these financial interests and the irregularities associated with Gelsinger’s death, the financial interests raised the suspicion that money clouded judgment.

 - More than half of the scientists involved in testing Rezulin, a type-II diabetes drug, had received funding or other compensation from Parke-Davis/Warner-Lambert, its manufacturer.
 The drug was fast-tracked through Food and Drug Administration approval in 1997 on the basis of their research but was withdrawn from the market three years later when it was shown to have caused liver failure in at least 90 patients.
-Newspaper reports and academic commentaries expressed concern that the financially conflicted scientists may have concluded that the drug was safer and more effective than the evidence warranted.
+Newspaper reports and academic commentaries in the late 1990s and early 2000s expressed concern that the financially conflicted scientists may have concluded that the drug was safer and more effective than the evidence warranted.